billkremer/calculator/readme.md

 ## Weekend Three Challenge -- Calculator!

 This is a simple web calculator which can do basic math.
+This calculator uses jQuery and express routes to perform basic calculations as one would expect from a desktop calculator.

 ### Author:
-### Bill Kremer
+Bill Kremer

-### Date of Publication: January 22, 2017
+### Date of Publication:
+January 22, 2017

 ### Technology Used: